Semantic markup reference

 Specify the language for highlighting in this sample.

 Do not inject the code.
-By default, Writerside injects the code to highlight, validate, and provide various assistance features relevant for the specified language.
+By default, Writerside injects the specified language in the editor to highlight, validate, and provide various assistance features directly in the code block element.
 If the code sample is not complete and valid, it will show a syntax error.
-To avoid this, do not inject incomplete code samples.
+To avoid this, do not inject incomplete code samples by specifying

 Show spaces and tabs in the code block.